marc-harary/QuadraticSweep.jl/docs/src/index.md

 ## Installation

-To install QuadraticSweep.jl, you can use Julia's package manager.
-This package is not yet registered in the General registry, so it needs to be installed directly from the GitHub repository:
+The package is not yet registered in the General registry, so it needs to be installed directly from the GitHub repository:

 ```julia
 using Pkg